GridSpace/grid-apps/notes.md

 * `F` anchors should be generated anywhere needed in the print, not just head
 * `F` brims should extend between branches and have a slight offset from part
 * `F` slightly angle supports to lean into the Z of the part
-* `F` arrange should just align down Z, not side to side.
+* `F` arrange should align down Z, not side to side.

 # CAM